Tax Identification Number in Japan: 3 Simple Steps to Secure Yours

 Frequently Asked Questions

-Q: Can I use my Corporate Number before receiving the official notification?
-A: Yes!
-Once it’s published on the NTA site, it’s officially valid for all business purposes.
+Q: Can I use my Corporate Number before receiving the official paper notification?
+A: Yes.
+Once your number appears on the NTA Publication Site, it’s officially valid for all business purposes.
+The paper notification is just a formality.

 Q: What if I’m a freelancer or sole proprietor?
 A: You won’t receive a Corporate Number.
-Use your My Number for tax purposes, but remember the strict privacy rules.
+Use your personal My Number (マイナンバー) for tax purposes.
+Remember that My Number has strict privacy protections and should never be shared publicly.

 Q: Can foreign companies without a Japan presence get a Corporate Number?
 A: Only if you have Japanese tax obligations.
-Most foreign companies need some form of Japanese registration first.
+Most foreign companies need to either establish a Japanese subsidiary, register a branch office, or have other taxable presence before receiving a number.

 Q: How long is a Corporate Number valid?
-A: Forever, unless your company is dissolved.
-Even then, the number remains in the database marked as inactive.
+A: Permanently.
+Your number never changes, even if you change your company name or address.
+If your company is dissolved, the number remains in the database marked as closed.

 Q: Can I choose my Corporate Number?
-A: No, numbers are automatically assigned using a specific algorithm.
-The first digit is always a check digit for validation.
+A: No. The number is automatically generated from your Company Registration Number using a standard algorithm.
+The first digit is a check digit for validation.

 Take Action Today